ATM (song)

-"ATM" (an acronym for "Addicted To Money") is a single by American rapper J. Cole, released on April 20, 2018 from his fifth studio album, KOD, and was produced solely by himself.
+"ATM" (an acronym for "Addicted To Money") is a single by American rapper J. Cole, released on April 20, 2018, from his fifth studio album, KOD, and was produced solely by himself.
 "ATM" was sent to US rhythmic contemporary radio on July 31, 2018, as the album's second single.
 The track debuted at number six on the US Billboard Hot 100.

 Composition and samples

 The song contains excerpts and samples of "I'll Never Stop Loving You", as written by Nicholas Brodszky and Sammy Cahn, and performed by Ahmad Jamal.

 Lyrical interpretation

 On Twitter, J. Cole revealed the title can be interpreted as an abbreviation for "Addicted to Money" and MTV said "[one] of the addicitons that J. Cole confronts on KOD is humanity's addiction to money, and he tackles it on the song 'ATM', the title of which is pretty self-explanatory."

 Music video

 A music video for "ATM" was released on April 20, 2018, the same day as the release of the album.
-The video was directed by Cole and Scott Lazer.
+The video was directed by Cole and Scott Lazer and produced by Jefferis Gray.
 Cole plays multiple roles in the video, such as wrapped in a black leather straitjacket locked in a room padded with $100 bills.
 He also loses all his chips at a blackjack table and literally pays an arm and a leg for a used car.
 He also thanked Busta Rhymes for his 1998 music video "Gimme Some More" saying "Flipmode is the greatest.
 Thank you for the inspiration big bro."